VictorAw/Text-Categorizer/README.md

 ## Training Data

-The neural net will be trained on wikipedia exerpts and novel exerpts
+The neural net will be trained on wikipedia excerpts and novel excerpts

 ## API Endpoints